PaulTran47/paultran47.github.io/README.md

 This repository hosts all assets and source code used to build the website showing the internet who I am.

-In the world of academia and economics, uniquely designed personal websites that are also optimised for performance and best practices aren't common.
+In economics and academia, uniquely designed websites that are also optimised for performance and best practices are uncommon.
 My website is an exception.

 View it here: [Paul Le Tran dot com](https://paulletran.com/)